Building the Best PC for Grand Theft Auto V

 If you have any questions, please don’t hesitate to ask in the comments below, or email us at firstname.lastname@example.org.

-Matthew Zehner: Community Manager for Logical Increments
+Matthew Zehner is a contributing writer for Logical Increments

 Logical Increments helps more than a million PC builders each year with hardware recommendations for any budget.